 7) Mount Dzhimara or Jimara, Russia

-Mount Dzhimara, located in Russia, is one of the highest mountain in Europe and the second-highest peak in Alania, North Ossetia.
+Mount Dzhimara, located in Russia, is one of the highest mountains in Europe and the second-highest peak in North Ossetia.
 It is a part of the Caucasus Mountain Range in Southwestern Russia on the Georgian border.

-When it comes to travelling, one wants to experience the most in his journey, and the climb up this mountain will surely not disappoint them.
-In addition, Jimara of the Russian Republic can be viewed- from Mount Kazbek, located about 9 kilometres away.
+When it comes to travelling, one wants to experience the most in his journey, and climbing this mountain will surely not disappoint them.
+In addition, Jimara of the Russian Republic can be viewed- from Mount Kazbek, about 9 kilometres away.

 8) Ushba, Georgia

-Ushba’s two peaks are almost identical South Peak (4,710 m) and North Peak (4,690 m).
-The ascend being treacherous, the successful climbers of this mountain are regarded- as a prominent triumph.
+Ushba’s two peaks are almost identical: South Peak (4,710 m) and North Peak (4,690 m).
+The ascend being treacherous, the successful climbers of this mountain regard it as a remarkable triumph.

 10) Mount Ararat, Turkey

-The mountain range PICO stratovolcano is located atop the Azores Island, with an altitude of 2351m, making it the highest Mount in Portugal.
-The last eruption, the Black Death, dated to 1720.
+The mountain range Pico stratovolcano is located atop the Azores Island, with an altitude of 2351m, making it the highest mountain in Portugal.

 12) Kebnekaise, Sweden

 Most people come here to experience white brown’s incredible scenery and enjoy the skiing tours.
-The wildlife consists of bears, reindeers and wolves.
-The harsh climate during the winters compels the climbers to ascend in the summers making it an established destination for winter alpinism.
-However, during the hike, a mosquito repellent is a must.
+The wildlife consists of bears, reindeer and wolves.
+The harsh climate during the winters compels the climbers to ascend in the summers, making it an established destination for winter alpinism.
+However, mosquito repellent is a must during the hike.

 13) Zugspitze in Germany

-Lastly, on this list of highest mountain in Europe is another member of the Seven Summit, Zugspitze.
-It runs over the Austria-German Border and is Germany’s highest peak.
-The rocky Mount rewards its hikers with fascinating wildflowers, waterfall, and wildlife views.
+Lastly, on this list of the highest mountains in Europe is another member of the Seven Summits, Zugspitze.
+This rocky mountain rewards its hikers with fascinating wildflowers, waterfalls, and wildlife views.

 A good weekend spent on the ascend is a promise made.
 A fit individual with gear might take 8-10 hours to hike the mountain using the easiest route.
 One can also use the cable car down.
-However, be sure about the weather as it can change on a dime.
+However, be sure about the weather, as it can change quickly.